tinygiant98/quest/README.md

+## Acknowledgments
+Although primarily authored by tinygiant, this system has been influenced by many others.
+The base idea for the quest system's structure came from a similiar implementation (though in C#) by Zunath in his SWLOR server.
+Additionally, the style and accessor function content are directly influenced by the coding style of squattingmonk, in addition to using several of his helper utilities (see the next paragraph).
+Finally, this system was extensively tested by Corinne on the Legends of Aurica server.
+Much of the additional functionality beyond the 1.0 release is directly sourced from Corinne (such as random quests, minimum objectives and variables as prerequistes and [p]rewards).
+Other feature ideas were sourced from Tonden and Skarltar from the Dark Sun team.
+Many thanks to those that helped brainstorm, add features, review and test this system!

-Note: The quest system files will not function without other utility includes from squattingmonk's sm-utils.
+>Note: The quest system files will not function without other utility includes from squattingmonk's sm-utils.
 These utilities can be sourced from this repo under the 'utils' folder.
 However, when this system reaches its final resting place, you might have to visit squattingmonk's nwn-core-framework or sm-utils repo to obtain these files.
 Specificially, the following files are required:  util_i_color.nss, util_i_csvlists.nss, util_i_debug.nss, util_i_math.nss, util_i_string.nss

 >*** WARNING *** This documentation is still a work-in-progress.
 If anything in this documentation doesn't work the way you expect, refer to the code or find me on the Neverwinter Vault Discord...